 In the spirit of St. Edmund Campion, the George B. Sweeney Endowed Campion Award for Service recognizes sophomore and junior students who have demonstrated a commitment to community service and social justice motivated by a faith perspective.
-Established in 1996 by George B. Sweeney, this fund honors John Carroll University students who have made significant service contributions, both on campus and in our larger community and who are committed to becoming leaders in social action.
+Established in 1996 by JCU alumnus George B. Sweeney ’55, this fund honors John Carroll University students who have made significant service contributions, both on campus and in our larger community and who are committed to becoming leaders in social action.

-The one-year $1,000 award is granted to educate promising student leaders in social policy analysis in a faith perspective.
-The Center for Service and Social Action also administers up to $500 in additional funds to each Campion Award recipient for materials, printing etc. associated with an approved campus-based service project proposals
+The one-year, $1,000 award is granted to educate promising student leaders in social policy analysis in a faith perspective.
+The Center for Service and Social Action also administers up to $500 in additional funds to each Campion Award recipient for materials, printing etc. associated with an approved campus-based service project.

 Recipients of the George B. Sweeney

 Patrick Vecellio is a junior Biochemistry major and Philosophy minor from Detroit, Michigan.
 Along with being an Arrupe scholar, Patrick has served as a Fatima Food Drive co-chair since his freshman year.
 He has also been a tutor in the We the People program and a team leader in the Carroll Ballers program for three years.
 Much of his passion for working with youth has stemmed from his experience on an immersion trip to Honduras in 2011.
 He is very excited to be returning to Honduras with the John Carroll immersion program in May 2015.
 Patrick’s other activities on campus include serving as the Health and Wellness co-chair for the Students for Social Justice organization, working in the Office of Admission as a tour guide, as an Orientation Leader, and as a teaching assistant in the Chemistry Department.